Stewardship of Play

 Agreements Needed

-We may read that we must “encourage” play, but what does that mean?
+We may read that we are to “encourage” play, but what does that mean?
 What are the conditions under which play grows?
 What sets it free?
 How does it start?
-How does it grow?
+How does it evolve?
 What do we do to sustain it?
 How do we keep from ruining it?

 Stewardship

-Stewardship, the careful and responsible management of what we have been entrusted with, addresses those questions.
-Stewardship of forests is usually more understandable than the stewardship of people.
-Stewardship of Play is the careful and responsible leadership and care of managing environments for health, belonging, and joy.
-Our clients, the children (and workgroups) do their growing and do their playing without much action from us .
-We are the leaders, watching closely and in trusting them, even when at times it doesn’t look very good.
+Stewardship of Play is the careful and responsible leadership and care of environments for well-being, belonging, and joy.
+Our clients, the children (and workgroups) do their growing and do their playing without much action from us.
+We are leaders, watching closely and trusting them, even when at times it may not look very good.

 Socially-constructed Reality